keemothy/keemothy/README.md

 ## Hi!
 My name is Kim and I'm a senior at UC Berkeley studying Data Science and Computer Science at UC Berkeley 😼

-I'm currently focused on software development and other full-stack applications at Floras.
+I'm currently focused on software development.
 On the side, I'm either playing badminton, basketball, or picking up a new hobby :p

 I'd love to talk more so feel free to reach out via my email below!